Tenants' strike of 1907: Strike of 1907

+Tile in tribute to Miguel Pepe, the strike's only fatal victim, 1907.

 In 1906 the Argentine Regional Workers Federation (FORA) led the campaign for the reduction of rents and formed the League of Struggle against High Rents and Taxes.
 In August 1907, through a municipal decree, there was a tax increase which was transferred to the price of the rooms located in the tenements.
 In this context, the tenement house on Calle Ituzaingó went on strike, refusing to pay the rent.
 The strikers formed a central committee in search of new adhesions, reduction of work to 8 hours a day and a salary increase.

+The movement organized itself through a propaganda and agitation committee that quickly sought support from other collective dwellings and workers' organizations, and made contact with committees in other neighborhoods.
+By October 1904, there were around 500 tenement houses that had joined, located not only near the center of Buenos Aires but also in Avellaneda, Lomas de Zamora, La Plata, Mar del Plata, and Bahía Blanca.
+Tenement houses in Rosario also joined, and before long more than 2,000 dwellings were on strike across the country.

-By the beginning of October 1907, around 1000 conventillos went on strike, the movement spread through the cities of Rosario and Bahía Blanca.
-As a result of the repression, the anarchist militant Miguel Pepe was assassinated by the police under orders of the Chief of Police Ramón Falcón.
-In 1909, Falcón was in turn assassinated by an anarchist militant, of Ukrainian origin, named Simón Radowitzky.
+As a consequence of the repression, on 22 October the anarchist militant Miguel Pepe was killed by the police under the orders of the chief of the Capital Police, Ramón Falcón, who, in 1909, would himself be killed by an anarchist militant of Ukrainian origin named Simón Radowitzky.

+Between October and November, the State responded with mass evictions, in which the police and security forces took part.
+In addition, the Residence Law was applied to deport foreign militants, particularly figures linked to anarchism, in an attempt to dismantle the movement's political leadership.

+The evictions brought the cycle of the strike to a close and, despite the strong mark the confrontation left on the history of social struggles, the cost of rents continued to represent a high proportion of workers' incomes.

-The Tenant Strike was one of the most important demonstrations of the time, marking a turning point in subsequent struggles for the right to housing in Argentina.
+The tenants' strike was one of the most important events of its time, marking a turning point in later struggles for the right to housing in Argentina.